containers/podman/docs/source/markdown/podman.1.md

 NOTE --tmpdir is not used for the temporary storage of downloaded images.
 Use the environment variable `TMPDIR` to change the temporary storage location of downloaded container images.
 Podman defaults to use `/var/tmp`.

+#### **--transient-store**

+Enables a global transient storaga mode where all container metadata is stored on non-persistant media (i.e. in the location specified by `--runroot`).
+This mode allows starting containers faster, as well as guaranteeing a fresh state on boot in case of unclean shutdowns or other problems.
+However it is not compabible with a traditional model where containers persist across reboots.

+Default value for this is configured in `/etc/containers/storage.conf`.

 #### **--url**=*value*
 URL to access Podman service (default from `containers.conf`, rootless `unix://run/user/$UID/podman/podman.sock` or as root `unix://run/podman/podman.sock`).
 Setting this option will switch the **--remote** option to true.